Nope. Stall Catchers does not require the installation of any special software. It just runs on your web browser.

 Absolutely - as long as you are able to view the vessel movies and record your answers, you can take part.
 We have ways to make sure we get the best out of each answer, so even if you are sundowning or have any other condition that may temporarily affect your performace, there is no way you can negatively affect the data.
 Every little bit helps!

 Of course!
+You cannot hurt the research data even if you try - you can only help.
 We use multiple answers for each movie to generate a reliable 'crowd' answer.
 We also take your sensitivity into account (indicated by the blue bar next to the vessel movie), so if you're having an off day and make a few mistakes, we will interpret your answers accordingly.
 This way, you have no way to negatively impact the data!
 Just give the best answer you can and have fun!

-To find an effective treatment for Alzheimer's disease in humans, there is still lots of data to be analyzed.
+To find an effective treatment for Alzheimer's disease in humans, there is still a lot of data to be analyzed.
 In Stall Catchers you and other catchers help analyze datasets looking into various questions regarding the role of stalls in Alzheimer's.
-These are the 'real' or 'research' movies, that don't have expert answers.
+These are the 'real' or 'research' movies, which are previously unseen and don't have expert answers.
 A dataset might be concerned with a particular diet, lifestyle aspect or a drug that might have a role in the disease or an ability to reduce the symptoms.
 Once a dataset is analyzed, the results are sent back to the biomedical research lab to draw conclusions.
 We will report all the findings on our blog.
 Learn more in this short video: How does playing Stall Catchers help find a cure for Alzheimer's disease?.

 Even though the scientists at Cornell University have powerful tools to acquire Alzheimer’s research data, the analysis step is so time consuming that it would take decades for them to analyze the data on their own.
 By playing this game, you can help speed up the research by orders of magnitude!